appacademy/jump-start/d3.md

 Exercises:
   * Use enumerable methods to add up all the numbers that are not equal to 2 in an array.
 Do NOT modify the original array.
   * Use the `#max_by` method to find the longest string in an array of strings.
   * Write an `is_prime?` function in one line using enumerable methods.
   * Write a one line function that lists all primes less than or equal to the argument passed in.
 Use enumerable methods in combination with your `is_prime?` function.

-## More array methods
+### More array methods

 * `reverse`
 * `min` and `max`
 * `sort`
 * `uniq` removes all duplicate elements.
-* `rotate`
 * `shuffle` puts the elements in a random order.

 Exercises:

-* Write your own `uniq` method, called `my_uniq`.
+  * Write a function called `range(arr)` which returns the difference between the smallest and the greatest value of the array.
+  * Write a function called `greatest_uniq(arr)` which returns the greatest unique (non-duplicated) number in the array.
+  * Write a function called `greatest_three(arr)` which given an unordered array, returns the greatest three values.

-## More string methods
+### More string methods

 * Several `String` methods exist for formatting purposes.
 * `#chomp` or `#strip` removes a newline from the end.
 * You can multiply strings. `"Ha" * 3` outputs ``"HaHaHa"``
 * `reverse` will return a string with all the characters in the opposite order.
-* `gsub` provides search and replace functionality for strings.
+* `gsub(this, for_that)` provides search and replace functionality for strings.
 * `empty?` is a Ruby-like way of checking to see if the string equals the empty string: `str == ""`.

 Exercises:

-* Re-write the triangle exercises above in terms of the `*` operator.
-* Write a function that translates the Hobbit into the Lord of the Rings.
+  * Write a function called `lotrify(str)` translates passages from The Hobbit into the Lord of the Rings.
 It should replace all occurrences of the string "Bilbo" with the string "Frodo".
   * Write an `is_palindrome?` function that checks to see if the string reads the same backwards as it does forwards.
 It should not count spaces or be case sensitive.
-* Given a string, find the longest substring which is a palindrome.
-Do not count single letters or the empty string as a palindrome.
+  * Write a function called `longest_palindrome` that given a string, finds the longest substring of that string that is a palindrome.

-## Parallel assignment
+### Parallel assignment

 * Assign multiple variables at the same time with `dog1, dog2 = "Rover", "Spot"`.
 * This works even if the values on the right side are in an array, and even if there are more values in that array than we need.